magepages/mpdocs/docs/custom-form/index.md

 #### 2.1.
 Grid
-This grid stores all the created Forms
+This grid stores all the submitted Forms

 ![](https://i.imgur.com/goQmu7B.png)

-- Admin can view basic information of created forms such as **ID, Name, Status, Customer Group (s), Store View, Number of Responses, Created Date, Action**.
+- Admin can view basic information of submitted forms such as **ID, Name, Status, Customer Group (s), Store View, Number of Responses, Created Date, Action**.
 - **Action**: Admin can do the following action on grid:
   - **Delete**: Delete the form right in Grid.
   - **Change Status**: Change the status of the selected Forms.
   - **Edit**: Navigate to the edit page of the Form information previously created.
-  - In addition, admin can filter, change store view, hide/display columns.
+  - In addition, admin can **filter, change store view, hide/display columns**.

 #### 2.2.
 Add New Form
 ##### 2.2.1.
 General